nsec/nsec-badge/README.md

 To compile the CTF firmware for the stm32:

     % make -C libopencm3 TARGETS=stm32/f0
-    % make -C src FLAVOR=nsec17_stm32_ctf
+    % make -C src FLAVOR=ctf

 #### Flashing the firmware

 To flash the firmware on the stm32, boot the uController into DFU mode by pressing and holding the `PROGRAM` button, press `RESET`, then releasing the `PROGRAM` button.

 Make sure you see a DFU device: